jackypark9852/Project2-Stream-Compaction/README.md

 ### Why this makes sense

 My implementation pays a lot of overhead.
-I’m launching a lot of kernels, bouncing data back and forth through global memory, and syncing between upsweep and downsweep.
-On paper the algorithm is “work-efficient,” but at the scale I’m testing the overhead is what actually dominates.
+I’m launching a ton of kernels, bouncing data back and forth through global memory, and syncing between upsweep and downsweep.
+On paper the algorithm is “work-efficient,” but at the scale I’m testing, the overhead is what actually dominates.

+It is also very likely memory-bound.
+I do not use shared memory at all, so every step goes straight to global memory.
+On top of that, the access pattern in upsweep and downsweep is not very friendly.
+Threads are probably hopping around in the array in a way that leads to frequent cache misses.
+Even though the arithmetic is trivial, memory stalls end up dragging performance down.

 Thrust, on the other hand, clearly does something much leaner.
-It only launches three kernels total, uses far fewer threads, and somehow manages better cache utilization.
-I don’t know exactly how it’s structured under the hood, but I’d guess it avoids the repeated passes over global memory that my version does.
-Since arithmetic is cheap and DRAM is slow, just cutting down those passes could explain a lot of the speedup.
+It only launches three kernels total, uses far fewer threads, and manages better cache utilization.
+I do not know exactly how it is structured under the hood, but I would guess it avoids the repeated global memory passes that my version does, and stages more work in shared memory before writing back.
+Since arithmetic is cheap and DRAM is slow, just cutting down those global accesses could explain a lot of the speedup.

 The occupancy numbers also tell me that Thrust is simply doing more useful work per block.
-My version fragments the workload across tons of small kernels, while Thrust seems to keep warps busier and hide memory latency more effectively.
+My version fragments the workload across many small kernels, while Thrust seems to keep warps busier and hide memory latency more effectively.

 ### What I’d try next